Skip to content

 Do You Want to Use an Executive Search Firm?

 To determine executive search cost, the first question a company needs to answer is whether it wants to use a search firm or manage the executive search in-house.
-For companies that would rather conduct executive searches themselves, research firms are often the right choice.
-Their unbundled search and recruiting research services are designed for supporting internal executive search and recruiting efforts, a trend that has grown in popularity in recent years.
+For companies that prefer to conduct executive searches themselves, research firms are ideal partners.
+Their unbundled search and recruiting research services are designed to support internal executive search and recruiting, a trend that has grown in popularity in recent years.

 Intellerati is one such recruiting research firm.
-Corporate executive recruiting teams come to us for help identifying, qualifying, and screening potential candidates.
-Often, their candidate sourcers and recruiters have tried for months to produce a hire.
-Like good search doctors, we step in with intensive executive search research, conducted by expert researchers who come out of investigative journalism.
+Corporate executive recruiting teams come to Intellerati for help identifying, qualifying, and screening potential candidates.
+As an executive recruiting research firm, Intellerati delivers robust executive search research conducted expert researchers who come out of investigative journalism.
 (For more, see “How to Crush Candidate Sourcing“.)
-We deliver profiles of viable candidates, often coupled with org charts and talent mapping.
+In doing so, Intellerati delivers a competitive advantage, consistently uncovering viable candidates others miss.
+Moreover, Intellerati is one of the few firms to offer custom org charts of target companies and competitors, an expert form of talent mapping.

 Of course, most companies are not big enough for an in-house executive search.
 For that investment to pay off in saved search fees, you need a good dozen-and-a-half to two dozen searches a year.
 That is why so many companies hand off their searches to executive search firms.